 Computers and iPads must be out of the case and in a separate tray for screening.

-Arrive at least an hour prior to your flight to allow time to get through security and get to your gate.
+Arrive at least an hour before your flight to allow time to get through security and get to your gate.

 When in doubt, it is advisable to check the Transportation Security Administration website for more details.
 Despite all this information, it is possible to plan accordingly and have a fabulous trip.
-You may print a checklist from the TSA prior to packing for your convenience.
+You may print a checklist from the TSA before packing for your convenience.